intershop/helm-charts/charts/iom/docs/Metrics.rst

       - name: '<CONTAINER_IDENTIFIER>'
   # (...)

-In case of integration with IOM, the placeholder *<CONTAINER_IDENTIFIER>* has to be always replaced by *iom*.
+In case of integration with IOM, the placeholder *<CONTAINER_IDENTIFIER>* has to be always replaced with *iom*.

-According to *Datadogs* `Documentation about Prometheus and Openmetrics integration <https://docs.datadoghq.com/containers/kubernetes/prometheus/?tab=kubernetesadv1>`_, the placeholder *<INTEGRATION_NAME>* has to be replaced by *"openmetrics"*.
+According to *Datadogs* `Documentation about Prometheus and Openmetrics integration <https://docs.datadoghq.com/containers/kubernetes/prometheus/?tab=kubernetesadv1>`_, the placeholder *<INTEGRATION_NAME>* has to be replaced with *"openmetrics"*.

-The same document states, that *<INIT_CONFIG>* needs to be *{}*.
+The same document states that *<INIT_CONFIG>* needs to be *{}*.

 Finally *<INSTANCE_CONFIG>* has to be replaced by a structure of the tree elements: *openmetrics_endpoint*, *namespace* and *metrics*.
-Please refer `Documentation about Prometheus and Openmetrics integration <https://docs.datadoghq.com/containers/kubernetes/prometheus/?tab=kubernetesadv1>`_ for a detailed description of this configuration.
+Please refer to `Documentation about Prometheus and Openmetrics integration <https://docs.datadoghq.com/containers/kubernetes/prometheus/?tab=kubernetesadv1>`_ for a detailed description of this configuration.

-The example above can now be translated into according Helm values to be used by *IOM Helm Charts*.
+The example above can be translated into according Helm values to be used by *IOM Helm Charts*.
 Please note the following remarks.

-- *<CONTAINER_IDENTIFIER>* was replaced by *iom*.
-This value is fix and must not be changed.
+- *<CONTAINER_IDENTIFIER>* was replaced with *iom*.
+This value is fixed and must not be changed.
-- *<INTEGRATION_NAME>* was replaced by *"openmetrics"*.
-This value is fix and must not be changed.
+- *<INTEGRATION_NAME>* was replaced with *"openmetrics"*.
+This value is fixed and must not be changed.
-- *<INIT_CONFIG>* was replaced by *{}*.
-This value is fix and must not be changed.
+- *<INIT_CONFIG>* was replaced with *{}*.
+This value is fixed and must not be changed.
-- *<INSTANCE_CONFIG>* was replaced by *{ "openmetrics_endpoint": "http://%%host%%:9990/metrics", "namespace": "iom.appserver", "metrics": [ "application_\*", "base_gc_\*" ]}*.
+- *<INSTANCE_CONFIG>* was replaced with *{ "openmetrics_endpoint": "http://%%host%%:9990/metrics", "namespace": "iom.appserver", "metrics": [ "application_\*", "base_gc_\*" ]}*.

-  - *"openmetrics_endpoint": "http://%%host%%:9990/metrics"* is fix and must not be changed.
+  - *"openmetrics_endpoint": "http://%%host%%:9990/metrics"* is fixed and must not be changed.
   - *"namespace": "iom.appserver"* is an example only.
-The value *iom.appserver* will be used as prefix, when showing the metrics in *Datadog*.
+The value *iom.appserver* will be used as prefix when showing the metrics in *Datadog*.
   - *"metrics": [ "application_\*", "base_gc_\*" ]* is an example only.
 This configuration selects the metrics to be shown in *Datadog*.
-The current configuration is showing all metrics, that are beginning with *application_* and *base_gc_*.
-In fact, at the time of writing, IOM provides more than 20.000 metrics.
-You have to select the metrics, that you are interessted in.
-To get the full list of available metrics, please see `Quickstart guide of microprofile-metrics-smallrye <https://github.com/wildfly/quickstart/blob/main/microprofile-metrics/README.adoc#accessing-the-metrics>`_ how to get the complete list.
+The current configuration shows all metrics beginning with *application_* and *base_gc_*.
+In fact, at the time of writing IOM provides more than 20.000 metrics.
+You can select the metrics that you are interested in.
+To get the full list of available metrics, see `Quickstart guide of microprofile-metrics-smallrye <https://github.com/wildfly/quickstart/blob/main/microprofile-metrics/README.adoc#accessing-the-metrics>`_ how to get the complete list.

-Finally, this is how the example from *Datadog* documentation is translated into Helm values suitable for *IOM Helm Charts*.
-For further usage of this piece of yaml-code, the values of *namespace* and *metrics* have to be adapted according the requirements.
+Below is the example from *Datadog* documentation translated into Helm values suitable for *IOM Helm Charts*.
+For further usage of this piece of yaml-code, the values of *namespace* and *metrics* have to be adapted according to the requirements.

 .. code-block:: yaml